vanessa13001/pendu/README.md

 + **Scores**: Ability to view and delete player scores.
 + **Background Music**:Background music for both the main menu and during gameplay.
 + **Visual Effects**: Backgrounds, hanging character, dialogues, and other graphical elements to make the game more interactive.

+## How it works
+1. **Main Menu**
+   When the game starts, a main menu appears with several buttons:
+   + **Play**: Starts a new Hangman game.
+   + **Score**s: Displays the saved player scores.
+   + **Quit**: Exits the game.

+3. **Hangman Game**
+   During the game, the player must guess a word by suggesting letters.
+Each wrong guess results in the hanging character moving forward until the player runs out of lives      or successfully guesses the word.
+   The background and the hanging character change based on the number of remaining lives.
+5. **SCore**
+   The player can view scores, delete a player, or reset the scores from the score menu.